 Federal Eligibility Requirements

 The only way to find out for sure whether you are eligible to receive any of this assistance is by completing the FAFSA.
 But there are certain eligibility requirements for federal financial aid:

 - Education: To be eligible for federal aid, the student must have a high school education.
 This can be accomplished through attendance and graduation from a standard high school, receipt of a GED certificate, or through a home school setting that is approved by the state in which you live.

 - Citizenship: You must be a U.S. citizen, a U.S. national, or an eligible non-citizen to qualify for financial aid.
-In certain circumstances, students may be eligible for financial assistance even if their parents are not U.S. citizens or permanent residents.
+Your parents’ citizenship or immigration status does not affect your eligibility for financial assistance.

 - Registration: In most cases, you will need to provide a valid Social Security identification number.
 Males over 18 must demonstrate that they have registered with Selective Service.